qmk/qmk_firmware/keyboards/westberry/common/readme.md

 ## Description
-On a limited hardware budget, you can use WB32's PWM Channels + some mos tubes to drive your rgb
+On a limited hardware budget, you can use WB32's PWM Channels + some mos tubes to drive your rgb.
+Because of the limited number of MCU Pins, matrix rows uses the same pins as RGB sw.
+Since matrix cols has always been configured as pull-up input state, that is, when SW is selected, the matrix cols pin can be judged to be pressed by scanning whether the matrix cols pin is low.

 ## Waveform
 The following waveforms describe the waveforms of this driver as a single SW is selected, Both SW and RGB are active at low levels.